CloudContactAI/docs/docs/Documentation/introduction/c-copy.md

 ---
-title: C# (COPY)
+title: Ruby
-excerpt: Send SMS with C#
+excerpt: Send SMS or MMS with Ruby
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-Learn how to send your first SMS using the CCAI C# SDK
+Learn how to send your first SMS or MMS using the CCAI Ruby SDK

 ## Prerequisites